studoverse/katerbase/README.md

 `fun createIndex(index: Bson, partialIndex: Array<FilterPair>? = null, indexOptions: (IndexOptions.() -> Unit)? = null)`

 All specified indexes will be automatically created by Katerbase when `createNonExistentCollections` is set.
 Both single field indexes and compound indexes are supported.
-Each index can be furthermore configured by specifying the `partialIndex`.
+Each index can be furthermore configured by specifying a `partialIndex`.
 All mongo-java-driver [IndexOptions](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/com/mongodb/client/model/IndexOptions.html) are also exposed via `indexOptions`, so you have full flexibility about your index creation.

 Each index field must be one of the following:
 * ascending